 The average length of divorce proceedings in the United States is 1 year.

 Fear of not knowing how your lifestyle will change.
 This fear comes down to cash flow.
 After alimony, child support, employment income, investment income, and basic living expenses, how much will I have left?
 How much house can I afford?
 Can I still take trips twice a year?
 Do I have to fly coach now?
 These are real concerns that keep many soon-to-be divorcees up at night.
 To squash this fear, we create a very simple post-divorce income and expense report for you so you can quickly see how your new finances will affect your lifestyle.
 We also map out not only what you can afford, but provide an investment plan so you can get the most from your assets.

 It’s common and natural to experience a wide range of emotions – from worry to excitement to anger to contentment – when going through a divorce.
-For the out spouse that isn’t as financially savvy or who wasn’t involved in the couple’s finances, fear and uncertainty regarding money are all too common, but with some planning and us on your side, you can feel more confident and secure about your future and your finances.
+For the out spouse that isn’t as financially savvy or who wasn’t involved in the couple’s finances, fear and uncertainty regarding money are all too common, but with some planning and us on your side, you can feel more confident about your future and your finances.